 ...has served as Course Director of the Radiobiology and Physics review course since 2009 and has led the coordination of the Medical Physics lecture materials.
 He has published over 75 peer-reviewed journal articles and 11 patents in areas pertaining to treatment planning, organ motion management and informatics.
 He has been funded by the NIH, NSF and various industry partners and served on numerous grant review panels.

-Your user name and password to access the online materials will be emailed 2-3 days prior to the course.
+Your user name and password to access the online materials will be emailed two-three days prior to the course.
 Please be advised that if you are printing out documents prior to the course, some content may change.
-Online material will be available until July 15, 2018.
+Access to Online material (PPT and Videos) will be available until July 15, 2019.

 Environmental Responsibility Statement